-- "Producers and Consumers" on page 63
+- Producers and Consumers

-- "Using Selectors Efficiently" on page 64
+- Using Selectors Efficiently

-- "Determining Message Order and Priority" on page 65
+- Determining Message Order and Priority

-- "Managing Threads" on page 65
+- Managing Threads

-- "Managing Physical Destination Limits" on page 67
+- Managing Physical Destination Limits

-- "Managing the Dead Message Queue" on page 68
+- Managing the Dead Message Queue

-- "Factors Affecting Performance" on page 71
+- Factors Affecting Performance

 This chapter does not discuss the particulars of the C-API and how to use the data types and functions it defines to create messaging clients.
-For this information, see Chapter 2, "Using the C API."
+For this information, see Using the C API.